 - 1. Give a self-adhesive nametag to each student. - 2.
-Each student writes a new nickname for himself on his nametag. - 3.
-Students share the reason for their nicknames and put on their nametags.
+Students write a new nickname for themselves on their nametags. - 3.
+Students share the reasons for their nicknames and put on their nametags.

 ASK: What does your nickname reveal about yourself?